 I am a Visiting Assistant Professor of Linguistics at Haverford College, as well as a computational lexicographer for the NIH.
-My main interests are in adverbs, mathematical models of language, computational syntax, and typology.
+My main interests are in adverbs, mathematical models of language, lexicography, and typology.
 If you have thoughts on any of these topics, feel free to send me an email!

 - Ph.D.
 Linguistics, University of Delaware (Feb.
 2018)

 - M.A.
 Linguistics, University of Delaware (Jan.
 2013)